stgisi414/Learntube/bugs.md

 Root Cause: The button click event handler may not be properly attached, or there could be CSS issues causing the wrong cursor to display.
 The button may also be disabled when it should be enabled, or there could be event propagation issues preventing the click from being processed.

-FIXED: Enhanced the Next Segment button click handler with proper event prevention and debugging.
+PREVIOUSLY ATTEMPTED FIX: Enhanced the Next Segment button click handler with proper event prevention and debugging.
 Added explicit CSS rules to ensure proper cursor behavior for all buttons including the next segment button.
 Added user-select: none to prevent text selection behavior on buttons.

+CURRENT STATUS: Despite the attempted fixes, the Next Segment button is still not working properly during testing.
+The button remains frozen and unresponsive.

+Bug 8: Skip Video Button Causes Video Error ⚠️ NEW BUG This is a new critical UI bug affecting video playback controls.

+Problem: When the "Skip Video" button is clicked, instead of smoothly transitioning to the next segment, it causes a video error to display on the canvas showing "Video Error" message.

+Impact: Users cannot skip videos without encountering an error state, which disrupts the learning flow and forces users to wait through entire video segments.

+Root Cause: The skip video button is likely calling handleVideoError instead of properly transitioning to the next segment.
+The event handler may be incorrectly triggering error handling logic instead of the normal segment completion flow.

+Bug 9: Teleprompter Broken After First Narration ⚠️ NEW BUG This is a new critical UI bug affecting the teleprompter functionality.

+Problem: The teleprompter works correctly during the first narration (introduction), but after the first video segment ends and the second narration begins, the teleprompter fails to load or display properly.

+Impact: Users lose the guided reading experience after the first segment, making it difficult to follow along with subsequent narrations.

+Root Cause: The teleprompter initialization or reset logic may not be properly handling transitions between segments.
+The updateTeleprompter function may not be called correctly for subsequent narrations, or there may be state management issues preventing proper reinitialization.